 In spring 2009, the first cases of novel H1N1 (formerly called swine flu) were identified in the U.S., and spread quickly worldwide, to what was classified by the World Health Organization as a level six global pandemic.
-To date, about 300 cases of H1N1 have been identified in West Virginia.
-Experience with this new virus over the summer has led to many modifications in the information and recommendations from last spring.
 Some significant points about H1N1 virus include:

 - The best means of prevention good hygiene habits and vaccinations.

-- Vaccinations to help prevent regular seasonal flu will be available in October at WVU.
+- Vaccinations to help prevent regular seasonal flu will be available in the early fall.